- Electrical safety

 Just like taking your car to the garage for an MOT, or getting a heating engineer to service your boiler, we all need to get an approved registered contractor that can be found on the Electrical Safety Register to check our electrics are safe.
 An EICR is the safety certificate and report that an electrician supplies following an inspection of your property.

-The statistics are scary - 70 people are killed and 350,000 people seriously injured each year because of electrical faults, and they’re the cause of almost half of all accidental UK house fires.
+The statistics are scary - 70 people are killed and 350,000 people seriously injured each year because of electrical faults, and they’re the cause of almost half of all accidental UK house fires according to Electrical Safety First.
 We talked to Which?
 Trusted trader Penningtons Electrical Contractors Ltd to find out more.

 If you want to carry out an EICR on your property, find a Which?
 Trusted Traders-accredited electrician in your area.
 Read on for more detail about the EICR.